-- Α. "Drug-related overdose" means an acute condition, including mania, hysteria, extreme physical illness, respiratory depression or coma, resulting from the consumption or use of a controlled substance, or another substance with which a controlled substance was combined, and that a layperson would reasonably believe to be a drug overdose that requires immediate medical assistance. - В. "Naloxone Coordinator" is a school district staff person or administrator appointed to monitor adherence to protocols outlined in this policy and referenced procedures.
+A. "Drug-related overdose" means an acute condition, including mania, hysteria, extreme physical illness, respiratory depression or coma, resulting from the consumption or use of a controlled substance, or another substance with which a controlled substance was combined, and that a layperson would reasonably believe to be a drug overdose that requires immediate medical assistance.

+- B. "Naloxone Coordinator" is a school district staff person or administrator appointed to monitor adherence to protocols outlined in this policy and referenced procedures.
 The Naloxone Coordinator is responsible for building-level administration and management of Opiate Antagonist medications and supplies.
-The school district's Naloxone Coordinator is [insert title of staff person appointed as coordinator]. - C. "Opiate" means any dangerous substance having an addiction forming or addiction sustaining liability similar to morphine or being capable of conversion into a drug having such addiction forming or addiction sustaining liability. - D. "Opiate Antagonist" means naloxone hydrochloride ("Naloxone") or any similarly acting drug approved by the federal Food and Drug Administration for the treatment of a drug overdose. - E. "Standing Order" means directions from the school district's medical provider that sets forth how to house and administer Naloxone or other Opiate Antagonist medications to students, staff members or other individuals believed or suspected to be experiencing an opioid overdose.
-This Standing Order should include the following information:

-- 1. Administration type

-- 2. Dosage

-- Date of issuance

-- 4. Signature of the authorized provider
+The school district's Naloxone Coordinator is the health paraprofessional working under the guidance of SWWC. - C. "Opiate" means any dangerous substance having an addiction forming or addiction sustaining liability similar to morphine or being capable of conversion into a drug having such addiction forming or addiction sustaining liability. - D. "Opiate Antagonist" means naloxone hydrochloride ("Naloxone") or any similarly acting drug approved by the federal Food and Drug Administration for the treatment of a drug overdose. - E. "Standing Order" means directions from the school district's medical provider that sets forth how to house and administer Naloxone or other Opiate Antagonist medications to students, staff members or other individuals believed or suspected to be experiencing an opioid overdose.
+This Standing Order should include the following information: - 1.
+Administration type - 2.
+Dosage - 3.
+Date of issuance - 4.
+Signature of the authorized provider